How many Americans are actually living in France?

 "While I love Paris, I'd happily consider somewhere else if I didn't have to worry about labour/immigration problems."

 The numbers show that Americans seem to be drawn to regions with large metropolitan areas.
-The next favourite region for Americans is the Rhone-Alpes in southeastern France, with 3,254 Americans calling it home.
+The next favourite region for Americans is the Auvergne-Rhone-Alpes in central France, with 3,580 calling it home.

-The region's main city of Lyon is known as the gastronomic capital of the country, which is perhaps a pull for Americans tired of nachos, hot dogs and pizzas.
+Almost 1,000 of the region's Americans live in the department of Rhône which is home to France's second city Lyon.
+Lyon is known as the gastronomic capital of the country, which is perhaps a pull for Americans tired of nachos, hot dogs and pizzas.

 Coming in third place for Americans is Provence-Alpes-Côte d'Azur.
-With its irresistible combination of sun, sea, mountains and rosé wine, it’s not hard to see why at least 2,837 Americans have chosen to live on the French Riviera.
+With its irresistible combination of sun, sea, mountains and rosé wine, it’s not hard to see why at least 2,529 Americans have chosen to live in the sunny south.

 Harriet Welty-Rochefort, an American writer and former journalism professor at Sciences Po, and longtime resident of Paris, says that it’s mainly word of mouth that has brought so many Americans to places like the south of France.